Night of August 31st

 The main event cropped up in an adjacent trap where our first ever Mocha was found.

 The cooler nights seem to be setting in and it was down to 10°C. The catch was pleasing with 288 moths of 90 species.
-New for the year were three Orange Swifts, a Six-striped Rustic and a Matthew’s Wainscot.
+New for the year were three Orange Swifts, Clay Triple-lines, Six-striped Rustic and a Matthew’s Wainscot.
 Tree-lichen Beauties continue to appear with two more and the next generation of White-points is looking healthy with eight.
 A Gem was a new arrival.

 A catch of just 183 moths reflected the colder temperatures overnight.
 Autumn is definitely on it’s way.
 A few migrants made landfall though with Vestal, Dark Sword-grass, Rush Veneers, Silver-y’s, and Diamondbacks in the trap.

 There’s been a small break away from trapping this week but the trap should be set more frequently from now on.
 A Pine Hawk-moth in the carpark trap last night continued it’s above-average showing this year.
 On the flip side there’s been a big increase in Wasps in the trap too, thankfully they’re reasonably placid.

 After a night off there was a really nice haul on the 9th.
 There was nothing new but good variety.
 A couple of Tawny-barred Angles were unusual for us and 28 Turnips was quite high too.

 Despite the big influx of Red Admirals there has been no equivalent mass arrival of moths the best the trap could offer was 18 Turnips (and not a Baldrick in sight).
 With a windy night the catch was down to 293 moths of 67 species.

 This did include a Convolvulus Hawk-moth and a Scarce Bordered Straw.
 The distinctive micro Mompha propinquella was our first record.